mdavids/rfc/content/draft-davids-forsalereg-15.md

                   ; version tag, case sensitive, no spaces

 forsale-content = fcod-pair / ftxt-pair / furi-pair / fval-pair
-                  ; referred to as tag-value pairs
+                  ; referred to as 'tag-value pairs'
                   ; only one tag-value pair per record

 fcod-pair       = fcod-tag fcod-value ftxt-pair       = ftxt-tag ftxt-value furi-pair       = furi-tag furi-value fval-pair       = fval-tag fval-value
-                  ; the tags are referred to as content tags ; the values are referred to as content values
+                  ; the tags are referred to as 'content tags' ; the values are referred to as 'content values'

 fcod-tag        = %s"fcod="
 ftxt-tag        = %s"ftxt="